 In the lower range band we see that Questwealth will have the edge.
 The annual fees up to $75k are $240.
 For Questwealth at .25% the annual fee on $50,000 would be $125.

-Also Nest Wealth does disclose additional custodian fees.
+Also Nest Wealth does disclose additional Custodian fees.
+You’ll see that trading costs are capped at $100 annual.

 While Nest Wealth is a wonderful option for Canadian investors, and they are known to be one of lowest cost providers in Canada, the low-fee advantage in the lower band certainly goes to Questwealth.